Django model fields designed to more precisely and semantically define data types.

 Finally, run the tests with:

-In this project, I use Google’s Python style guide.
+In this project, I use PEP8 and Google’s Python style guide.
 Pylint doesn’t play nicely with some of the styles.
 A few notes on pylint:

 The FixedCharField should work on Oracle but the TimestampField will default to DateTimeField database field data types when used with Oracle.
-I did not test Oracle for a few reasons:
+I neither implemented functionality for nor tested on Oracle for a few reasons:

 It is too difficult to get an Oracle server instance against which to test.
 As one can see, I use lightweight Docker containerized services to run the test databases.
 To use Oracle, one needs to provide the Oracle installation binaries.
 To get the binaries, one needs to sign in to Oracle’s web site for the privilege of downloading over 2.5 gigabytes.
 Too much unnecessary pain, not enough return.
 If you use Oracle products, I sympathize and may god have mercy on your soul.